lorentrogers/ProVim/README.md

 (`chmod +x ./install.sh`)
 then run it: `./install.sh`.
 It's pretty rough, so you'll definitely want to read through the script before you execute.
 It'll wipe out existing files.

+In order to get the git stuff to work, you'll need to add this to your .gitconfig:

+        [include]
+            path = /path/to/file